PedaAutomation/node-speakable/README.md

 ## How

 It's pure JavaScript magic...
 Ok, not yet!
-The actual voice recognition is then achieved trough a POST to the the Google Speech API.
+The actual voice recognition is achieved trough a POST to the the Google Speech API.

 ## Setup